Our shopping carts could become a little less full when thinking about the future, and bank accounts a bit smaller in the next decade.

 Image Credit: Shutterstock.

-As said in The American Economics Review, in the last 30 years, housing prices have been rising regularly.
+As said in The American Economic Review, in the last 30 years, housing prices have been rising regularly.
 The average price for a used single-family house across the country increased by 3.5% compared to last year.
 Well, it’s bad news for buyers because wages might not increase enough to keep up with the rising cost of living, making it hard for people to afford a down payment or housing expenses in the next few years.

 3. Transportation